Understanding the Power of a Hybrid Content Management System Like dotCMS

 Workflows are crucial to business success.
 They are designed for creation, approval, and release of content.
 The workflow manages all of the processes to improve efficiency and a proper content strategy is key to publishing content as it dictates the direction of workflows.
 CMS rely on having people like authors, editors, or marketers to take content from ideation to publication.

-How to create a workflow using dotCMS
+Simple steps for creating a workflow using dotCMS

 To start a new project, admins will reach out with a strategy on overall content direction and then CMS admin/managers design the workflow and assign responsibilities to various roles.
 (This is similar to that of a RACI chart.)